rseitz9/smart-contract-challenge/README.md

 3. `truffle test` runs slowly for the Vault contract.
 Check if it's possible to reduce this

-4. Look into minimizing gas fees.
+4. Look into minimizing gas fees:

+   - winContract class in backend service can be improved

 5. replace numbers in javascript service with BN (big number lib)-- this was just to reduce the complexity while working on the initial logic